Hispanic Heritage Month

 • Throughout the month:

-• Sunday, September 15, 2024: Join in a day of fun for the whole family at the Carnaval Cultura Latina in Queens, which promotes the art, music, dance, and great food from Latino cultures.
+• Sunday, September 21, 2025: Join in a day of fun for the whole family at the Carnaval Cultura Latina in Queens, which promotes the art, music, dance, and great food from many Latin American cultures.

-• Monday, October 7–Friday, October 11, 2024: Educators can participate in the fifth annual “Teach Central America” week, an initiative that encourages teaching about Central American history and culture in the classroom.
+• Monday, October 6–Friday, October 10, 2025: Educators can participate in the fifth annual “Teach Central America” Week, an initiative that encourages teaching about Central American history and culture in the classroom.

 Reading List